FAQ

 Absolutely not.
 We have all made mistakes, and we all have the capacity to grow.
 We believe a “yes” answer indicates a conversation that needs to happen, rather than a door that needs to be closed.

-1. Was convicted of any non-consensual sexual or violent crime.
+1. Was convicted of any sexual or violent crime.

 The criminal justice system is far from perfect: innocent people sometimes get convicted of crimes, and many guilty people do not get convicted.
 Nonetheless, a conviction for a consent-related crime is concerning and requires explanation.